 Drug and alcohol use can have severe consequences on the body organs.
 Drugs like cocaine, and heroin can significantly stress the heart and damage kidneys.
 Alcohol, on the other hand, puts tremendous strain on the liver.
 But since it is impossible to see what’s happening in the body with bare eyes, the damage may go unnoticed for years.

 Luckily, you can identify drug or alcohol-related issues by looking at the skin.
-When drug users abuse substances for a long time, they may experience sores, inflammation, infections, and even skin rotting.
+When drug users abuse substances for a long time, they may experience sores, inflammation, infections, lesions, and even skin rotting.
 This happens for a range of reasons, including:

 Substance abuse can cause dehydration through the effects of the drugs themselves.
 Illegal drugs are known to increase sweating, speed of breathing, urination, and diarrhea, and vomiting.
 In some cases, the drugs make a person over-active, interfering with the body’s awareness and attention to ignore the need for fluid.
 Dehydration is characterized by dry eyes, chapped lips, dry mouth, and feeling thirsty.
 Prolonged use may also cause dry, flaky skin.
 Dry skin is more prone to wounds, blemishes, and poor healing.